top of page

 * Is it covered by the school before you come to the PTA?

-* Please discuss your idea with the appropriate the BBIS Departments, Purchasing, Processing, Facilities and Buildings
+* Please discuss your idea with the appropriate BBIS Departments e.g. Purchasing, Processing, Facilities, etc.

-* Are there safety concerns to consider, like playground equipment standards
+* Are there safety concerns to consider, e.g. playground equipment standards

 * Really focus on ‘why?’ your project would benefit the community